cc743/myFlix-Angular-client/README.md

 # MyFlixAngularClient

+This project is a small movie app that includes:
+- authentication
-This project is a small movie app that includes authentication, a movie card page where you can view movie information a user profile page where you can edit user information, view a list of favorite movies, add a movie to the user's list of favorite movies, and delete a movie from the list of favorite movies.
+- a movie card page where you can view movie information
+- a user profile page where you can edit user information
+- a view of a user's list of favorite movies, where one can add or delete a film from the user's list of favorite movies

 ![Snip of Angular App](/docs/assets/Snip4_angularApp.PNG)